zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Olga is saying that some people won’t be able to lo ok past the way these people are dressed when determining whether they are going  to give them jobs.
 “Fashion” (fashion) refers to the way that clothing  is designed, the way it looks.
 Thierry says, “Yeah, so many people are closed-mind ed and think what people wear reflects their ability.”
 Thierry is also compl aining about “closed-minded” people.
 “To be closed-minded” means that you only s ee your own opinion, or only consider your own ideas, and are not able to c onsider other people’s ideas.

 The opposite of “closed-minded” would be “open-mind ed.”
 Thierry is describing closed-minded people as those who think that what p eople wear “reflects their ability.”
 “To reflect” (reflect) here means to be r elated to or to be an indicator of something.
-If I say, “The way you dress reflects yo ur ability,” I’m saying that the way that you look is an indication of how well you will do a certain job.
+If I say, “The way you dress reflects your ability,” I’m saying that the way that you look is an indication of how well you will do a certain job.
 Now, of course, we may know that that’s not true – unless t he job is to be a model, I guess – but nevertheless, people often think that.

 Olga says, “I’ve known a lot of people like that” –  that is, who are closed-minded.
 “Me?
 I always err on the side of caution.”
 The expr ession “to err (err) on the side of caution (caution)” means to be very careful to n ot take any risks.
 I should mention that that word “err” (err) is now often pro nounced – somewhat mistakenly, but now more commonly – as “err,” as th ough it were spelled (air).
 In fact, it’s so common that it’s probably considered by most people an acceptable pronunciation in American English.